Yosemite National Park

 Day Entry Reservations

-This year 2020, Yosemite is adding new restrictions to limit the number of visitors to the Park.
+This year 2021 (similar to 2020), Yosemite is adding new restrictions to limit the number of visitors to the Park.

 Seven-day pass if entering via: